-There are heavenly gardens and sumptuous palaces to stroll through and ancient bridges to cross, followed by hunting out antiques and exquisite handicrafts in row after row of boutiques.
+Let’s dress quickly and eager for the day ahead!
+There are treasures to visit in Iran: most of them UNESCO World Heritage sites.
+From the heavenly gardens and sumptuous palaces to stroll through; and ancient bridges to cross, followed by hunting out antiques and exquisite handicrafts in row after row of boutiques.

-Last year British Airways resumed direct flights between Tehran and Heath-row, and this week the country announced a 30 percent increase in annual visitor numbers.
-Iran has made a comeback on the travel scene in recent years, being listed as one of the hot spot destinations, and certainly with good reason.
-And although it may not rank as high with some travelers as it does with others, we recommend you to visit Iran at least for once in your life.
+In 2018 British Airways resumed direct flights between Tehran and Heath-row; also shortly after that, the country announced a 30 percent increase in annual visitor numbers.
+Iran has made a comeback on the travel scene in recent years, being listed as one of the hotspots.
+Although the country may not rank as high with some travelers as it does with others, we recommend you to visit Iran at least for once in your life.

 US citizens will have to have their itinerary and tour guide approved beforehand.
 Sticking to the itinerary is part of the conditions of visa approval.

-The Iranian government is highly sensitive for historical and political reasons of any foreign involvement in the political process, in particular this applies to the United States.
+For historical and political reasons, the Iranian government is highly sensitive of any foreign involvement in the political process, in particular this applies to the United States.
 Avoiding political demonstrations and making any public political statements is another way to avoid any trouble.

 Visa wait time for US citizens has been reduced to only two weeks, a government official says–reports Tehran Times.

-Otherwise, Iranians will be keen to demonstrate their hospitality to US citizens and will offer to host them for lunch or dinner.
+Otherwise, Iranians will be keen to demonstrate their hospitality to US citizens; and even will offer to host them for lunch or dinner!
 Hostility towards particular actions of the US government, doesn’t stop the people of Iran having nothing but the warmest feelings for Americans themselves.

-It’s not only the remains of Persepolis, mosques of Isfahan, and wind-catchers of Yazd that have drawn travelers in, but also that unshakable curiosity about this renowned hospitality.
-You can see it everywhere – from shy smiles, to curious questions about where you’re from, Iranians are welcoming visitors and are generally happy to see travelers coming.
+It’s not only the remains of Persepolis, mosques of Isfahan, and wind-catchers of Yazd that have drawn travelers in; but also that unshakable curiosity about this renowned hospitality.
+You can see it everywhere! from shy smiles, to curious questions about where you’re from; Iranians are welcoming visitors and are generally happy to see travelers coming to visir their precious country.

-When we are talking about Iran, many people think of the first Persian Empire and sites such as Pasargadae and Persepolis, and while Persian history largely takes shape from this time (550-330 BC), there are sites such as Tepe Sialk in Kashan, Ecbatana in Hamedan, and Susa and Chogha Zanbil in the Khuzestan province which predate this period.
+When we talk about Iran, many people think of the first Persian Empire and sites such as Pasargadae and Persepolis.
+While Persian history largely takes shape from 550-330 BC; so there are a lot more!
+Sites such as Tepe Sialk in Kashan, Ecbatana in Hamedan, Susa and Chogha Zanbil in the Khuzestan, which predate this period.

 If you are planning to visit Iran prepare yourself to be drawn in art, culture and history!

-Whether you’re marveling at the tiled domes and ceilings of mosques or exploring the historical houses of Kashan or discovering the mechanism behind the windcatcher, the architecture in Iran will keep you enthralled.
-And although it’s mostly the older structures that lure visitors in, Iran has seen the construction of some impressive modern buildings and apartments in recent years that will have visitors questioning whether this is the Iran they’ve heard about in the news.
+Whether you’re marveling at the tiled domes and ceilings of mosques or exploring the historical houses of Kashan; or discovering the mechanism behind the windcatchers of Yazd.
+Iranian architecture will keep you enthralled!
+And although it’s mostly the older structures that lure visitors in, Iran has seen the construction of some impressive modern buildings and apartments in recent years..

-Iran has seen an increase in the number of annual visitors over the past few years, and the lifting of economic sanctions is sure to attract even more.
+The country have seen an increase in the number of annual visitors over the past few years; and the lifting of economic sanctions is sure to attract even more.
 Home to one of the oldest civilizations, Iran has no shortage of sites to see.
 When it comes to UNESCO World Heritage Sites, it boasts an impressive 19 registered cultural sites.

 All my visions from Persian gardens are abridged in the things I imagined by reading the poem – “The rose has flushed red, the bud has burst, and drunk with joy is the nightingale,” written by the 14th century poet Hafez.